NeverW8/NeverW8/README.md

 # Learning & Background

-I'm currently digging deep into python and eventually learning Electron, this is because I lack general programming experience.
+I'm currently digging deep into DevOps design and eventually learning python, this is because I lack general programming experience.
 I come from a SysAdmin/SysOps/DevOps kind of background with knowledge about server management, scripting, automation (CI/CD) etc., my knowledge sits best inside Linux & Open source enviroments and I'm trying to become better at general coding outside the expertise I already learned.